-How to Avoid Becoming a Pattern Day Trader
+Tips to Avoid Becoming a Pattern Day Trader

 Here are some steps investors can take to avoid getting a PDT designation:

-1. Investors can call their brokerage or trading platform or carefully read the official rules on what kind of trading leads to a “Pattern Day Trader” designation, what restrictions can potentially be placed and what types of accounts are affected.
+1. Investors can call their brokerage or trading platform or carefully read the official rules on what kind of trading leads to a “Pattern Day Trader” designation, what restrictions can potentially be placed, and what types of accounts are affected.

 2. Investors can keep a close count of how many day trades they do in a rolling five-day period.
 It’s important to note that buying and selling during premarket and after-market trading hours can cause a trade to be considered a day trade.
-In addition, a large order that a broker could only execute by breaking up into many smaller orders may constitute as multiple day trades.
+In addition, a large order that a broker could only execute by breaking up into many smaller orders may constitute multiple day trades.

 3. Investors can consider holding onto securities overnight.
 This will help them avoid making a trade count as a day trade, although with margin accounts, they may not have the 4:1 leverage afforded to them overnight.

 5. Investors can open a brokerage account with another firm if they’ve already hit three day trades over five days with one trading platform.
 However, it’s good to keep in mind that the PDT rule is meant to protect investors from excessive risk taking.

-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

-2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
+2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA(www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

 Neither the Investment Advisor Representatives of SoFi Wealth, nor the Registered Representatives of SoFi Securities are compensated for the sale of any product or service sold through any SoFi Invest platform.
-Information related to lending products contained herein should not be construed as an offer or pre-qualification for any loan product offered by SoFi Lending Corp and/or its affiliates.
+Information related to lending products contained herein should not be construed as an offer or pre-qualification for any loan product offered by SoFi Bank, N.A.